btxgit/gazee/README.md

     python Gazee.py -d

-## Docker Container

-Alternatively, instead of doing a local install, you can install the docker container.

-The docket container can be pulled from [here](https://github.com/hubbcaps/docker-gazee) or from [dockerhub](https://hub.docker.com/r/hubcapps/gazee/).

 ### QOL Features on the Roadmap

 These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.

-- [ ] Random First Issue of a series in library.
-- [ ] OPDS Support.
-- [ ] User set image sizes. (implemented in this branch)
-- [ ] Notifications on new comics
-- [ ] Reports on various stats of your library; number of bad archives, comics without metadata, etc etc